 A workstation is an area for undertaking desk-based activities and can either be assigned, or unassigned (e.g. flexible working environment).
 As a minimum, a standard workstation typically includes ergonomic settings, along with the following equipment:

 Headcount is the estimated number of personnel whose primary places of work are within the net office area.
-Headcount includes all personnel who are accommodated within this area whether they are part-time or full-time, contracted, seconded in or temporary staff members.
-Headcount excludes public interface staff and personnel seconded out, on long term leave and unfilled positions.
+Headcount includes all personnel who are accommodated within this area whether they are part-time or full-time, contracted, seconded in or temporary workers.
+Headcount excludes personnel seconded out, on long term leave and unfilled positions.

 The office density is calculated by dividing the net office area by the headcount.

-The proportion of headcount to workpoints.
-The workpoint ratio is used to determine the capacity of workpoints which reflects the maturity of an agencies’ workplace strategy.
+The proportion of headcount to workpoint in a flexible working environment.
+The workpoint ratio is used to determine the capacity of workpoints which reflects the maturity of an agencies’ workplace strategy in meeting government expectations.
 It is recommended that the workpoint ratio should not exceed 130%.

 The workpoint ratio is calculated by dividing the headcount by the total workpoints.